 Most of the houses you see today were built around 400 years ago!

 Furthermore, Stanton’s church dates to the 12th century and before.

 For those seeking to relocate to an area of peaceful sanctuary, but not completely cut off, Stanton could fit the bill nicely for you.

-Another mainstay on our list of the most beautiful Cotswold villages, upper and lower Slaughter both deserve a spot on this list.
+Another mainstay on our list of the most stunning Cotswold villages, Upper and Lower Slaughter both deserve a spot on this list.

-Upper Slaughter is everything you think of when imagining the English countryside.
+Upper Slaughter is everything you think of when imagining the Gloucestershire countryside.

 This idyllic village is located on a quaint hillside setting, with the nearby stream connecting the villages to Lower Slaughter.

 Upper Slaughter is a village teeming with history and charm.